zeroecco/boundless/examples/counter/README.md

 # Counter Example

 > This example should be run against a deployment of the Boundless market.
-> Environment variables for connecting to and interacting with the network are defined in a [.env file](../../.env).
+> Environment variables for connecting to and interacting with the network are defined in a `.env` file.
+See [.env.testnet](../../.env.testnet) for testnet environment variables or [.env.localnet-template](../../.env.localnet-template) for local network config.

 ## Build